In-person worship Covid guidelines

 Guidelines for Worship Inside the Church Sanctuary:

 We are now having corporate worship in our sanctuary again, with numerous safety precautions, at 8 AM and 10AM on Sunday mornings.
-Masks are required.
+Masks are not required though.

 If you need help getting to our Youtube channel on different devices like a Roku or Fire Stick, CLICK HERE.